jollyjerr/knowledge/math/calculus/optimization.md

 ## Critical Points

-A point is a critical point of a function if the derivative of the function at that point is zero or if it does not exist.
+A point is a critical point of a function if

+1. The point is in the domain of the function
+2. the derivative of the function at that point is zero or if it does not exist

 To find critical points of a function, take the derivative and set it equal to 0 and solve for x.
 Then try to find any points where the derivative is undefined.